JayB-127/ECM1417WebDev-CA/README.md

 * Complex implementation:
     * Features are selected and combined to create an emoji avatar
+    * Displays a live preview of the avatar during selection process
 * Input validation on username
 * Details are stored in cookies